Realtyka/ai-hackathon/README.md

 ## 📧 1.
 Sign Up for Anthropic

-You will receive an invitation email from **Anthropic**.

-- Click the link in the email.
-- Register for an account using your preferred email address.
+- Please create an account on claude.ai using your @therealbrokerage.com email address
-- Once signed in, you'll have access to Claude and API tools.
+- Your team lead will meet with you to setup your account with a company credit card to have a Claude Max plan.
+Make sure that this is a PERSONAL plan.
+- Please confirm that you are on the Claude Max plan.

 ---